 1996 – Co-owner Jim Yearwood founded Kennebec River Brewery

 2002 – Opened Kennebec River Campground

 2008 – Connected ATV trail direct to the main lodge

 2012 – Hosted Untamed Adventure Race in June, the largest adventure race in the U.S.

 Since the beginning, we have stressed the importance of training and safety–our guides learn everything they need to know on the river and off.
 We train our people longer than most outfitters in Maine and our guides tend stay on for at least five years, sometimes decades.
-Our low turnover speaks volumes about us and our guides.
-Just take a look at one of our early employees, Jim Yearwood, who’s now a co-owner, and co-owner Russell Walters, who also started as a kayak instrutor in the early 1980s.
+Our low turnover speaks volumes about us and our guides, with an average of two new full time first-year river guides joining our 20-25 full time river guide staff each year.
+See the years of experience for yourself- meet our Maine guides!

-Many rafting companies are seasonal and so are their staff.
-We wanted to hold onto those fantastic individuals who come our way and we do.
+Many rafting companies are seasonal, as are their staff.
+As Northern Outdoors became more established, we knew it was important to hold onto our fantastic staff year-round.
 When we transitioned to a year-round resort, our first order of business was to hire the best staff and provide year-round employment with advancement opportunities.
-Our people are experts at what they do–and all our guides are Registered Maine Guides.
+Our team are experts at what they do– on and off the river.

-As we enter our fourth decade, our commitment to providing guests with a superior quality outdoor recreation experience continues with passion and dedication.
-That’s why almost 20,000 guests choose Northern Outdoors every year for their adventure vacation in whitewater rafting, ATVing, hiking, team building, fishing, hunting and snowmobiling.
+As we enter our fifth decade, our commitment to providing guests with a superior quality outdoor recreation experience continues with passion and dedication.
+That’s why almost 20,000 guests choose Northern Outdoors every year for their adventure vacation in whitewater rafting, ATVing, hiking, team building, fishing, hunting and snowmobiling